Legacy Wireless Communication - STAR wireless communications mode.

-The number of Gateways and Cloud Connects/MMUs needed for a system are determined by both the number of modules and the size and layout of the installation.
+The number of TAPs/Gateways and Cloud Connects/CCAs needed for a system are determined by both the number of modules and the size and layout of the installation.

-Up to seven Gateways can be connected in series to each Cloud Connect or MMU using RS-485 cable (not included.)
+- Up to seven Gateways can be connected in series to each Cloud Connect Advanced, Cloud Connect, or MMU using RS-485 cable (not included.)

-For systems with more than 120 modules, or where modules are located more than 50ft (15m) from the Gateway, multiple Gateways can be connected in series (daisy chained) on the same RS-485 cable.
+For systems with more than 120 modules, or where modules are located more than 50ft (15m) from the Gateway, multiple Gateways will be connected in series (daisy chained) on the same RS-485 cable.
 Systems with multiple orientations, such as east facing and west facing, should have one Gateway on each plane of the array.

-Obstacles such as chimneys, dormers, and AC units can prevent line-of-sight between a Gateway and a Smart Module, which can reduce the effective communication range of the Gateway.
+Obstacles such as chimneys, dormers, and AC units can prevent line-of-sight between a Gateway and a MLPE, which can reduce the effective communication range of the Gateway.
 To ensure complete coverage, re-position and/or add Gateways within range and line-of-sight of all modules.
 A height change of more than 3 feet (1m) is considered an obstruction.

 Gateways placed around an obstruction

-During the Discovery process, the Cloud Connect or MMU will assign Smart Modules to the best available Gateway based on wireless signal strength.
+During the Discovery process, the Cloud Connect or MMU will assign MLPEs to the best available Gateway based on wireless signal strength.
 When designing a system with multiple Gateways, allow some overlap in the communication range between neighboring Gateways for best results.